AdobeDocs/commerce-business-intelligence.en/help/mbi/administrator/user-management/create-user.md

 1. Click **[!UICONTROL Save]**.

-The new user will receive an email with login and password details.
+The new user is sent an email with login and password details.

 >[!NOTE]
 >
->The new user will not have any dashboards by default.
-We recommends that you [share](../../data-user/dashboards/share-dashboard-with-users.md) the necessary dashboards with the new user right away.
+>The new user does not have any dashboards by default.
+Adobe recommends that you [share](../../data-user/dashboards/share-dashboard-with-users.md) the necessary dashboards with the new user right away.

 ## Update your email address or password

-You can update your email address and/or password by clicking on your company name in the top right-hand corner and then click Click **[!UICONTROL Edit Profile]**.
+You can update your email address and/or password by clicking your company name in the top right-hand corner and then click Click **[!UICONTROL Edit Profile]**.

 ## Resend the Invitation

-If you need to resend the invitation to the new user, on the [login page](https://dashboard.rjmetrics.com), click **[!UICONTROL Forgot?]**, enter the new user's email address, and click **[!UICONTROL Reset Password]**.
-This will resend the invitation and allow the user to log in.
+If you need to resend the invitation to the new user, on the [login page](https://dashboard.rjmetrics.com/v2/session/create), click **[!UICONTROL Forgot?]**, enter the new user's email address, and click **[!UICONTROL Reset Password]**.
+This resends the invitation and allows the user to log in.

 >[!IMPORTANT]
 >